honeycombio/refinery/README.md

 ### Configuration Query

-When using the standard configuration file formats, such as TOML and YAML, check the loaded configuration by using one of the `/query` endpoints from the command line on a server that can access a Refinery host.
+Check the loaded configuration by using one of the `/query` endpoints from the command line on a server that can access a Refinery host.

 The `/query` endpoints are protected and can be enabled by specifying `QueryAuthToken` in the configuration file or specifying `REFINERY_QUERY_AUTH_TOKEN` in the environment.
 All requests to any `/query` endpoint must include the header `X-Honeycomb-Refinery-Query` set to the value of the specified token.